Step-Parent Adoption Northern Territory: Process, Requirements, and Consent

 - Documentation is complete and submitted promptly

-If consent is contested and court dispensation is required, add significant time and cost to that estimate.
+If consent is contested and court dispensation is required, timing and cost are variable; obtain a current legal quote.

-The Northern Territory Adoption Process Guide includes specific guidance on known child and step-parent adoption pathways, the consent dispensation process, and how to prepare for the Territory Families assessment when you are already the child's carer.
+The Northern Territory Adoption Process Guide includes specific guidance on known child and step-parent adoption pathways, the consent dispensation process, and how to prepare for the DCF assessment when you are already the child's carer.

 Get Your Free Northern Territory Adoption Quick-Start Checklist